tjltjl/grpo_server/README.md

   language model to run tests using.
 Included in main body to allow access e.g. from jupyterlab

-* `test_data` contains data used in the test, e.g., smolm135 tokenizer (incorporated
+* `test_data` contains data used in the test, e.g.,
-  in the simple linear model too)
+  smolm135 tokenizer (incorporated in the simple linear models as well)

 Details: